vegardit/haxe-sshclient/README.md

 - One of the following SSH clients must be installed:
   - Linux/MacOS: OpenSSH (ssh), Putty (plink)
   - Windows: OpenSSH (ssh.exe), Putty (plink.exe), Kitty (klink.exe)
-- **Password-based authentication** is only supported using Putty/Kitty.
+- **Password-based authentication** is only supported when using Putty/Kitty.

 ## <a name="installation"></a>Installation